 That’s because many of the hotels in Williamsburg are boutique hotels.

-Read about things to do in Williamsburg.
+Read about great things to do in Williamsburg.

 Budget Hotels